Barbara English, Owner

 Patience started dancing at the age of six at her local competitive studio.
 During her 10 years as a competitive dancer, she studied Ballet, Pointe, Jazz, Contemporary, Hip-hop, Lyrical, Tap, and Ballroom.
 She was a competition team member and won many awards, including overalls, high platinum's, judges choice awards, precision awards, and many others.

 Patience attended The South Carolina Governor’s School for the Arts and Humanities where she studied Ballet, Pointe, and Modern under the direction of Lloyd Whitmore, Irina Ushakova, and Stanislav Issaev.
 She has also done work with International Ballet, and Ballet Spartanburg.
 At the age of 16, Patience joined the Carolina Ballet Theatre as a part of their professional ballet company where she trained under Hernan Justo and Anita Pacylowski-Justo.
 While at the ballet company, she also got to work with Alanzo King from Alonzo King Lines Ballet, and Dwight Rhoden from Complexions Contemporary Ballet.

 After dancing with the ballet company for several years, Patience started traveling as a dance competition photographer.
 During this time, she was able to take classes at dance competitions and conventions, including Star Systems, Open Call, and The Pulse.
-Patience has taught at multiple dance studios across the upstate, as well as outreach programs and masterclasses, and has won several choreography and teaching awards.
+Patience has taught at multiple dance studios across the upstate and outreach programs and masterclasses and has won several choreography and teaching awards.

 At English Theatre Arts, she is a resident choreographer, instructor, and Co-director of the Performing Company.
 She is also currently a professional company member at Vaughn Newman Dance and is a certified teacher in Giordano Jazz Technique.